mobile app bar

 JJ Redick(L) and Josh Hart(R)

 However, with only two minutes left in the trade deadline, he felt confident that his teammate was going to stay in NOL.
 So, Hart decided to call Redick at 2:58 PM and talk to him about staying back in the city.
-To his surprise, quickly after picking up the call, Redick told Hart that he’d have to call him back as his agent was also on the line.
+To his surprise, shortly after picking up his call, Redick told Hart that he’d have to call him back as his agent was also on the line.

 Hart said, “20 seconds later, I go on Twitter, ‘JJ Redick is traded to the Mavs.’”
 The Knicks star believes that his phone call jinxed Redick’s no-trade scenario.
 He said, “I had a commentator jinx on his trade.”
-A commentator jinx is seen during games when a commentator says something about a player or a team and the complete opposite starts to happen.

-In fact, before Redick took up the head coaching job in LA, he vowed to help Hart improve his three-point shooting.
-Hart has been an impressive two-way wing for the Knicks, but he has had a longstanding issue with his shooting from the distance.
-On an episode of Old Man and the Three podcast, Redick said he’s committed to helping his former teammate.
+In fact, before Redick took up the head coaching job in LA in June 2024, he vowed to help Hart improve his three-point shooting.
+Hart has been an impressive two-way wing for the Knicks so far, but he has had a longstanding issue with his shooting from the distance.

-He said, “We’re gonna work on the shot this summer.
+He had said, “We’re gonna work on the shot this summer.
 We’ve already committed to each other.”
 Hart’s shooting from beyond did have a slight uptick this season as he sits at just over 34% from three-point territory.

 About the author